-This solar system coloring book contains all 8 planets and a little background about each planet.
+This solar system coloring page contains all 8 planets and a little background about each planet.

 As we will be studying astronomy in our homeschool next year, I have also shared the best astronomy curriculum we have found too.
 Including even more free resources (from NASA).

 You are going to love all of our homeschool printables we have over 200 free worksheets.

 **There may be affiliate links in this post.
 If you make a purchase (after clicking one of my affiliate links) I’ll earn some coffee money, which I promise to drink while supporting your journey.
 You do not pay a higher price.
 You can read my full disclosure at the bottom of the page.**